ryannealeigh/UTM/README.md

 # Universal Turing Machine Simulator
+## Instuctions
-Edit utm.py to change the input tape file.
+1. Edit utm.py to change the input tape file.
-To run navigate to the project directory in your shell and enter the following:
+2. To run navigate to the project directory in your shell and enter the following:
 ```
 python3 utm/utm.py
 ```